Wandalen/wTools/module/core/genfile_core/docs/feature/009_write_mode_support.md

 ### Design

-`WriteMode` is an enum where the `Rewrite` variant unconditionally overwrites an existing file or creates a new one.
-It is stored inside `FileDescriptor` and consumed by the file system layer during generation.
+The write mode is a discriminated type where the rewrite variant unconditionally overwrites an existing file or creates a new one.
+It is stored inside the file descriptor and consumed by the file system layer during generation.
 Additional modes (e.g., merge, skip-if-exists) may be added in future versions.

 ### Cross-References